Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 This file is about how graphic entities, **Morphs**, may change as they are resized.

 **NOTE: The examples here were done in Cuis 5; Cuis 6 is current and includes Vector Graphics and changes to the Morphic hierarchy.
-Update is in progress.**
+Update of the graphics is in progress.**

 A Morph which contains other Morphs may be resized and wish to maintain positional relationships between the contained Morphs.